Divyanka-20/GarmentGrid/README.md

 ## Overview

-**GarmentGrid** is a full-featured clothing e-commerce website built using **PHP**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
-It offers a seamless shopping experience with user authentication, dynamic product listings, cart management, coupon codes, and order placement.
+**👗 GarmentGrid** is a full-featured clothing e-commerce website built using **PHP**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
+It offers a seamless shopping experience with user authentication 🔐, dynamic product listings 🛍️, cart management 🛒, coupon codes 🎟️, and order placement ✅.

-This project showcases my skills in full-stack web development, database integration, and responsive UI design.
-It can serve as a foundation for scalable e-commerce platforms.
+This project showcases my skills in full-stack web development 💻, database integration 🗄️, and responsive UI design 📱.
+It can serve as a foundation for scalable e-commerce platforms 🚀.

 ---

 ## Features

-- User registration and login system with session management
+- ✅ User registration and login system with secure session management
-- Browse products by categories (Men’s Wear, Women’s Wear, Kids, Accessories, etc.)
+- 🛍️ Browse products by categories (Men’s Wear, Women’s Wear, Kids, Accessories, etc.)
-- Dynamic shopping cart with add/remove/update quantity functionality
+- 🛒 Dynamic shopping cart with add, remove, and update quantity functionality
-- Multiple discount coupon codes with custom validation logic
+- 🎟️ Multiple discount coupon codes with custom validation, allowing **one-time use per user**
-- Real-time cart price calculations including discounts and shipping
+- 💰 Real-time cart price calculations including discounts and shipping fees
-- Order placement with detailed order history
+- 📝 Order placement with detailed order history and option to **cancel orders anytime**
-- Responsive design for mobile and desktop
+- 📱 Fully responsive design for seamless experience on mobile and desktop devices
-- Secure backend with prepared statements to prevent SQL injection
+- 🔐 Secure backend with prepared statements to prevent SQL injection and other vulnerabilities
-- Modular and clean PHP code for easy maintenance
+- 🧩 Modular and clean PHP codebase for easy maintenance and scalability
+- 👤 User profile management: update personal information easily in the account section
+- 🔍 Advanced search with category filters for quick product discovery
+- 🚪 User logout functionality to securely end sessions

 ---

-## Technologies Used
+## 🚀 Tech Stack Used

-- **Frontend:** HTML5, CSS3, JavaScript
+- 🖥️ **Frontend:** HTML, CSS, JavaScript
-- **Backend:** PHP 7+
+- ⚙️ **Backend:** PHP
-- **Database:** MySQL
+- 🗄️ **Database:** MySQL
-- **Version Control:** Git & GitHub
+- 📂 **Version Control:** Git, GitHub
+- 🌐 **Server:** Apache / XAMPP (for local development)

 ---